kevzhao2/triton-old/README.md

 ### Advantages

-* Triton works with an unmodified Lua library, and targets Lua 5.3, which has native support for integer types among other things.
+* Triton works with an unmodified Lua library and targets Lua 5.3, which has native support for integer types among other things.
 * Triton supports .NET callbacks from coroutines.
 * Triton supports `LuaThread` manipulation.
 * Triton supports generic method invocation and generic type instantiation.